Areas of Expertise

 - Optical Fibre Communication

 This module presents the essential element of modern optical networks, both in backbone and broadband access scenarios.
 The module evaluates WDM, the most popular, bandwidth-rich contemporary approach and also others, including optical time multiplexing and photonic packet switching.
-Relevant client layers and principles of networking design and planning are covered.
-Key demonstrators and field hardened trials are also presented.
+Relevant telecommunication standards, client layers, and principles of networking design, dimensioning and planning are covered.
+Key demonstrators and field hardened trials are presented.

-This module presents the essential element of modern optical communication systems based on single mode optical fibres from the core to the access network.
-The module concentrated on the fundamental properties of optical fibres and the principles of operation of systems including WDM based high capacity transport networks.
-The module provides an introduction to modern WDM systems and modulation formats.
+This module presents the essential element of modern optical communication systems based on single mode optical fibres from the fibre-to-the-home up to long haul and submarine networks.
+The module concentrates on the fundamental properties of optical fibres and key components, and the principles of operation of systems including WDM based high capacity transport networks.
+The module provides an introduction to advanced modulation formats, coherent communication, system design and performance metrics.
 Laboratory activities are included.

 To provide grounding in engineering analysis methods for students without the background of A level mathematics.
 The module will provide basic concepts and prepare students for EG-066.
 The module will introduce some of the key mathematical techniques used in engineering.
 These will be related to common engineering problems.